Prof. Joseph Mathu Ndung’u, BVM, PhD, CorrFRSE

 Prof. Joseph Mathu Ndung’u, a global researcher and scholar of repute is now the sixth Chancellor of Jomo Kenyatta University of Agriculture and Technology following his appointment by His Excellency the President, Uhuru Kenyatta through Gazette Notice No. 2063 citing the University Act (No 42 of 2012).

-Prof. Ndung’u who is currently the Head of Neglected Tropical Diseases at the Geneva based, Foundation for Innovative New Diagnostics (FIND) in Switzerland, holds a Bachelor’s degree in Veterinary Medicine and Surgery (BVM) from the University of Nairobi, and a PhD in the Immunopathology of Human African Trypanosomiasis (sleeping sickness) from the University of Glasgow’s Veterinary School, Scotland.
+Prof. Ndung’u Heads the Neglected Tropical Diseases Programme at the Geneva-based, Foundation for Innovative New Diagnostics (FIND) in Switzerland, and is the Executive Director of FIND Dx Kenya.
+He holds a Bachelor’s degree in Veterinary Medicine and Surgery (BVM) from the University of Nairobi, and a Ph.D. in the Immunopathology of Human African Trypanosomiasis (sleeping sickness) from the University of Glasgow’s Veterinary School, Scotland.

-With over 80 publications to his credit, Prof. Ndung’u started his professional career in 1985 as an Assistant Research Officer at the Kenya Trypanosomiasis Research Institute (KETRI).
-In 1992 he became the Deputy Director in-charge of Research, and was promoted to the position of Director, KETRI in 1995.
+With over 100 publications to his credit, Prof. Ndung’u started his professional career in 1985 as an Assistant Research Officer at the Kenya Trypanosomiasis Research Institute (KETRI).
+In 1992 he became the Deputy Director in-charge of Research and was promoted to the position of Director, KETRI in 1995.

 Throughout his extensive career, the Professor of Immunopathology of Sleeping Sickness has established far-reaching linkages and collaborations with professionals and universities which have seen him serve as a visiting Professor of the University of Glasgow since 2001.
 He has held a similar position at the University of Wisconsin, Madison, USA.